-We are proud and excited to be part of the Swan Trust, an Umbrella Trust, formed by five local schools who believe that school to school support and collaboration will bring about improvements in the quality of learning for pupils in our area.
+We are proud and excited to be part of The Swan Trust, a Multi-Academy Trust, formed by six local schools who believe that school to school support and collaboration will bring about improvements in the quality of learning for pupils in our area.

 WHO ARE OUR PARTNER SCHOOLS?

 Please click on the logo to see the website for each school

 We continue to work closely together as part of the wider Woking Schools Learning Partnership (WSLP) of 33 schools.
 We have worked more closely as a smaller group of five schools since 2012 and became an Umbrella Trust in 2013.
 We chose to formalise this relationship on 1st September 2019 as part of our long term commitment to work together and, most importantly, our shared values and ethos.
 This has also enabled us to expand and we welcomed the sixth school into our Trust on 1st October 2020.

 The SWAN Trust (MAT) was registered formally with the Department for Education (DfE) on 1st September 2019.
 Our aim is that our six schools, who share a child centered ethos, will continue to work effectively together to enhance the education of all the children in our care.

 At the beginning of each school year, we share our school data, when available, and develop a shared improvement plan, which links to each of our School Development Plans.
 This action plan highlights the priorities for the Trust for the academic year and shows how we plan to use each school’s strength to support one another.

 - To improve child outcomes, teaching, learning and assessment across The SWAN Trust, focusing on gaps that have arisen.

 - To raise standards in leadership across The SWAN Trust.

 - To further develop systems of rigorous evaluation between schools.